How we set deadlines

 The table is not exhaustive and if the provider is having any difficulty meeting the deadline, it’s important to let us know as soon as you can.
 Case-handlers will use their discretion to consider any reasonable request for an extension.

 Our process must be fair to all the parties involved.
-If the provider fails to meet a reasonable deadline, we will follow our Compliance Protocol and may make a decision on the student’s complaint based on what they have told us.
+If the provider fails to meet a reasonable deadline, we will follow the process set out in Following up casework-related compliance, and we may make a decision on the complaint based on what the student has told us.